willr196/guardian-data-streaming/SE/exhibition-curator.md

 The due date is to be advised, but not later than four weeks from commencement.
 Please note that the following are non negotiable for the fulfillment of the project:
 - you must host a project which covers the MVP;
 - you must provide clear documentation summarising the project and explaining how the project can be ran locally;
 - if you have log in functionality, you must provide a whitelisted test user accounts for us to review your work.
+You must include these in the README as well for hiring partners and potential employers to be able to access.

 Omitting these requirements can result in this project being unsuccessful.